 SITE UPDATED 9/21/20 SIX PROSPECTS ARE CURRENTLY AVAILABLE: ARGONAUT, BARFIELD, BIG FOOT, COMANCHE, MARIA H. LLANOS (PANDURA) (Kathleen Marie #2 on Index Map), STEAMBOAT.
 ALL PROSPECTS ARE LOCATED IN SOUTH TEXAS.

 **BARFIELD HAS NEW TERMS.
 IT'S AVAILABLE FOR INVESTMENT FOR WORK-OVERS AND DEVELOPMENT DRILLING. *PROSPECT HAS TWO WELL BORES THAT ARE READY FOR FRACING.

-**MARIE H. LLANOS FIELD (PANDURA) HAS NEW TERMS.
+**MARIE H. LLANOS FIELD (PANDURA) NEW TERMS TO BE UPDATED.
 THIS FIELD WAS DISCOVERED AND IS OPERATED BY TEAL , WHICH HAS RECENTLY REGAINED WORKING INTEREST CONTROL OF THE LEASE..
-TWO OF THREE WELLS ARE PRODUCING AN AVERAGE OF 157 MCF GAS AND 5 BBLS OF OIL PER DAY ON COMPRESSION WITH ONE WELL DUE FOR P&A. THIS FIELD HAS UPSIDE POTENTIAL AND IS AVAILABLE FOR RE-COMPLETIONS AND DEVELOPMENT DRILLING.
+TWO WELLS , KM #1 & KM #2, ARE PRODUCING AN AVERAGE OF 257 MCF GAS AND 5 BBLS OF OIL PER DAY ON COMPRESSION WITH THE THIRD WELL, STATE-HEIN #1, DUE FOR P&A. THIS FIELD HAS UPSIDE POTENTIAL AND IS AVAILABLE FOR RE-COMPLETIONS AND DEVELOPMENT DRILLING.